Mardi Himal Base Camp Trek

 5(149)

-On Day 2 of the Mardi Himal Trek, take an early morning scenic flight from Kathmandu to Pokhara, which lasts approximately 25–30 minutes, offering breathtaking aerial views of the Himalayan range, including Annapurna and Machhapuchhre (Fishtail).
+Today, you’ll take an early morning scenic flight from Kathmandu to Pokhara, which lasts approximately 25-30 minutes, with breathtaking aerial views of the Himalayan range, including Annapurna and Machhapuchhre (Fishtail).

 Tea house